weekash/testing/ttjc@weekash/index.md

 ## something interesting about you?

 -I am a tech-geek and crazy about unboxing smartphones.
-I wish I would have a tech youtube channel in future.
+I wish to have a tech youtube channel in future.

 -I'm interested in politics also.